Lonelywalf/Minecraft-Arduino-1.20.4/README.md

 ## How to use

 ### Upload the sketch
-Uploaded the provided [sketch](arduino/example.ino) to your Arduino, and connect the pins like this:
+Upload the provided [sketch](arduino/example.ino) to your Arduino, and connect the pins like this:

 ![image](arduino/circuit.png)